-If you are interested in the history of how people lived in Glasgow or just want to find a nice place to relax while touring the city, do not miss the Glasgow People's Palace and its Winter Gardens.
+If you are interested in the history of how people lived in Glasgow or just want to find a nice place to relax, do not miss the Glasgow People's Palace and its Winter Gardens.
 Have lunch, admire the exotic plants or the Doulton fountain and visit the free museum.

 PLANNING TIPS - Glasgow People's Palace